mendix/CommunityCommons/README.md

 *TimeMeasureStart* - Start timing something, and print the result to the log.

-*TimeMeasureEnd* - End timing something, and print the result to the log.
+*TimeMeasureEnd* - End timing something, print the result to the log, and return the time taken in milliseconds.

 ### Misc